 Marqeta pushes notifications for the following events:

-- Card Transition Events: These include activities such as a card being activated/deactivated, ordered, or shipped.
+- Card Transition Events include activities such as a card being activated/deactivated, ordered, or shipped.
 From a technical point of view, they are activities that cause the transition of a card's state or fulfillment_status field.

-- Transaction Events: These include activities such as authorizations, authorization clearings, and refunds.
-Note: Although you might think of an authorization and authorization clearing as two parts of the same conceptual transaction, the Marqeta platform treats each transaction-related message exchange as a separate transaction event with a unique indentifying token.
+- Transaction Events include activities such as authorizations, authorization clearings, and refunds.
+Note: Although you might think of an authorization and authorization clearing as two parts of the same conceptual transaction, the Marqeta platform treats each transaction-related message exchange as a separate transaction event with a unique identifying token.

 |Number of Retry Attempts||In case of a messaging failure, Marqeta attempts to resend a notification message 10 times.
 A messaging failure is defined as any HTTP response code other than 200.

 Note: In the case of a Ping message failure, the message is not resent.